 Retail sales aren’t what they used to.
-Armed with information online and the ability to make a purchase with a simple click, consumers now are demanding more from the in-store experience than ever before.
-Considering the potential of retail sales to your spa or massage practice bottom line (A study a few years back from the Day Spa Association found 35 percent of respondents had a retail sales revenues of greater than 15 percent), you’ll want to make sure to focus attention on retail sales and in doing so meet the expectations of today’s consumers for the kind of convenient experience they have come to enjoy online.
+Armed with information online and the ability to purchase with a simple click, consumers now are demanding more from the in-store experience than ever before.
+Considering the potential of retail sales to your spa or massage practice bottom line (A study a few years back from the Day Spa Association found 35 percent of respondents had retail sales revenues of greater than 15 percent), you’ll want to make sure to focus attention on retail sales and in doing so meet the expectations of today’s consumers for the kind of convenient experience they have come to enjoy online.

 Knowledge is power

-Next you want to focus on your team.
+Next, you want to focus on your team.
 Your staff should be enthusiastic about retail sales.
 If they are shy about selling, provide training.
 Do some role planning so that staff knows how to approach clients about retail offerings and keep the exchange natural.
-As part of training, make sure your staff knows what questions to ask so that they are in a better position to provide prescriptive sales.
-Prescriptive sales involve attaching retail products to skin treatments that extend the treatment during visits or products for pain relief in between massage therapy sessions.
+As part of the training, make sure your staff knows what questions to ask so that they are in a better position to provide prescriptive sales.
+Prescriptive sales involve attaching retail products to skin treatments that extend the treatment during visits or products for pain relief between massage therapy sessions.

-Upselling involves selling your client a higher priced service or product – generally by providing good, better, best types of options so they can choose.
+Upselling involves selling your client a higher-priced service or product – generally by providing good, better, best types of options so they can choose.
 In either case, you have an opportunity for additional revenue.
-Some of your team may be hesitant to suggest additional products or services or higher priced ones.
+Some of your team may be hesitant to suggest additional products or services or higher-priced ones.
 Talk to them about the additional value you offer clients when you suggest offerings that meet their needs or new ones that you’ve just added to your menu or retail shelves.